numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 description of the current implementation and its issues):

-* The current UFunc type resolution must be adapted to allow better control for user dtypes as well as resolve current inconsistencies.
+* The current UFunc type resolution must be adapted to allow better control for user-defined dtypes as well as resolve current inconsistencies.
 * The inner-loop used in UFuncs must be expanded to include a return value.
   Further, error reporting must be improved, and passing in dtype-specific information enabled.